rootli/naucse.python.cz/lessons/beginners-en/def/index.md

 ```

-How does that work?
+How does it work?

-Function is *defined* with command `def` and right after that
+You *define* a function with the command `def`.
+Right after that
-you have to write name of the function brackets (which may contain
+you have to write name of the function, parentheses (which may contain
-*arguments*) and then, of course, colon (we have already said that when there
+*arguments*) and then, of course, a colon.

-is a colon everything that belongs to in our case now the function
+We have already said that after a colon, everything that
+belongs to (in our case) the function must be indented.
-must be intended).
-That intended code is called *body of a function* and it
+The indented code is called *function body* and it contains
-contains commands that the function performs.
-There can be more commands
+the commands that the function performs.
-including `if`, `loop`, etc.
+In the body you can use various commands including `if`, `loop`, etc.

-The body can start with *documentation comment* which describes what
+The body can start with a *documentation comment* which describes what
 the function is doing.

-A function can return some value with `return` command.
+A function can return a value with the `return` command.

 ```python